ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-assembly-order-posting.md

 For information about how costs from assembly and production are posted to the general ledger, see [Design Details: Inventory Posting](design-details-inventory-posting.md).

-## Assembly Costs are Always Actual
+## Náklady na montáž jsou vždy skutečné
 The concept of work in process (WIP) does not apply in assembly order posting.
-Assembly costs are only posted as actual cost, never as expected cost.
+Náklady na motnáž jsou zaúčtovány pouze jako skutečné náklady, nikdy jako očekávané náklady.
 For more information, see [Design Details: Expected Cost Posting](design-details-expected-cost-posting.md).

 This is enabled by the following data structure.